-In the 1980s, The Golden Girls showed America that singles can be vibrant and sexy at any age.
-These iconic television characters may have famously shared stories over late-night cheesecakes, but they were also depicted as active adults who enjoyed volunteer work, taking classes, working, dating, traveling and taking part in community plays and events.
-Today, single men and women over the age of 55 can find a similar lifestyle at a number of resort-style active adult communities.
+In the 1980s, The Golden Girls showed us that singles can be vibrant and adventurous at any age.
+These iconic television characters may have famously shared stories over late-night cheesecakes, but they were also depicted as active adults who enjoyed volunteer work, taking classes, working, dating, traveling, and taking part in community plays and events.
+Today, single men and women over 55 can find a similar lifestyle at a number of resort-style active adult communities.

 When picturing the residents of an active adult community, some people envision happily retired couples.
-Yet that is not necessarily the case.
-According to the American Association of Retired Persons (AARP), approximately one-third of Baby Boomers are single.
-Many of these single active adults opt to live in age-restricted or age-targeted communities, and for good reason.
-Active adults communities allow older singles to do many things, such as:
+But, that is not necessarily the case.
+According to the American Association of Retired Persons (AARP), approximately one-third of active adults are single.
+Many of these single active adults opt to live in age-restricted or active lifestyle communities, and for good reason.
+Here's how singles in active adult communities can meet each other and create lasting relationships.

 Single or married, some active adults prefer to live in a community designed for residents over a certain age.
 This often means living on a quieter street and not having to share community amenities with children or teenagers.
 It can also lead to more opportunities to meet peers who may turn out to be supportive neighbors or even close friends.

 Join Social Clubs

 Whether joining a book club, sharing a love of tennis, meeting to ride motorcycles, or performing with a choir, the diverse social clubs offered at active adult communities provide single adults with many ways to share their interests with others.
 Social groups can be a great way for singles to make new friends or even find travel companions.

 Active adult communities often hold special events throughout the year.
 Holiday parties, seasonal festivals, chili cook-offs, card tournaments, and dances are just a few of the events available to residents.
 For singles who are new to a community, an on-site activities director can be a great resource to find out about upcoming events.